thatjames/gatekeeper-go/README.md

 #### Lease TTL

-Time To Live for given leases
+Time To Live for given leases, in seconds.
+Our example has a TLL of 300 seconds, or 5 minutes.

 #### SubnetMask

 The subnet mask option returned in the DHCP response

-#### Router
+#### Gateway

-The router option returned in the DHCP response
+The gateway option returned in the DHCP response

 #### NameServers: